 Now mapping is done for input and output parameters.
-To perform the said operation Right-click on the first CASE: INDIA and select Add 🡪 Map from the context menu strip.
+To perform the said operation Right-click on the first CASE: INDIA and select Add 🡪 TRANSFORMER from the context menu strip.

-A map will be created as a child to the first CASE.
+A TRANSFORMER will be created as a child to the first CASE.

-Click on the Map and the input and output parameters will be displayed in the Request and Response section of the Workspace.
+Click on the TRANSFORMER and the input and output parameters will be displayed in the Request and Response section of the Workspace.

 Now Right-Click on the Response Section of the Workspace an Output Schema context menu will be displayed.
 Select String from the context menu.